-For the purpose of the Panuccio Agreement, the term "cause" means Ms. Panuccio's: (i) conviction of, or plea of guilty or nolo contendere to, a felony or crime involving moral turpitude; (ii) engaging in willful neglect or willful misconduct in carrying out her duties under the Panuccio Agreement, which breach, if curable, remains uncured 15 days after written notice specifying such breach; (iii) breach of any material representation, warranty, covenant or term of the Panuccio Agreement, including, among other things, a breach of written Company policy, which breach, if curable, remains uncured 21 days after written notice specifying such breach; (iv) act of fraud or dishonesty in the performance of her job duties; (v) intentionally engaging in conduct which impacts negatively and materially on the reputation or image of the Company, its affiliates or any of their respective products; and/or (vi) use of or addiction to illegal drugs.
+For purposes of the Panuccio Agreement, the term "cause" means Ms. Panuccio's: (i) conviction of, or plea of guilty or nolo contendere to, a felony or crime involving moral turpitude; (ii) engaging in willful neglect or willful misconduct in carrying out her duties under the Panuccio Agreement, which breach, if curable, remains uncured 15 days after written notice specifying such breach; (iii) breach of any material representation, warranty, covenant or term of the Panuccio Agreement, including, among other things, a breach of written Company policy, which breach, if curable, remains uncured 21 days after written notice specifying such breach; (iv) act of fraud or dishonesty in the performance of her job duties; (v) intentionally engaging in conduct which impacts negatively and materially on the reputation or image of the Company, its affiliates or any of their respective products; and/or (vi) use of or addiction to illegal drugs.

-If Ms. Panuccio's employment is terminated by the Company other than for cause, death or disability, or by Ms. Panuccio for good reason, Ms. Panuccio will be entitled to continue to receive, subject to her execution of a general release and waiver, which may require compliance with certain restrictive covenants:
+If Ms. Panuccio's employment is terminated by the Company other than for cause, death or disability, or by Ms. Panuccio for good reason, Ms. Panuccio will be entitled to continue to receive:

-- the greater of (A) her base salary and annual bonus at the pre-determined target amount in the same manner as though Ms. Panuccio continued to be employed through June 2020 and (B) her then current base salary and annual bonus at the predetermined target amount for two years following the date of termination; - any annual bonus payable but not yet paid with respect to any fiscal year ended prior to the date of termination; - a pro-rata portion of the annual bonus she would have earned for the fiscal year of termination had no termination occurred, calculated based on the pre-determined target annual bonus amount and based on the number of days she was employed by the Company in the fiscal year during which her employment terminated compared to the total number of days in such fiscal year; - continued vesting of equity awards granted prior to the date of termination in the same manner as though she continued to be employed through June 2020; and - Company-paid premiums under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), for her and her eligible dependents through June 2020.
+- the greater of (A) her base salary and annual bonus in the same manner as though Ms. Panuccio continued to be employed through June 2023 and (B) her then current base salary and annual bonus for two years following the date of termination, in each case with the annual bonus payment(s) based on the then current annual bonus target; - any annual bonus payable but not yet paid with respect to any fiscal year ended prior to the date of termination; - a pro-rata portion of the annual bonus she would have earned for the fiscal year of termination had no termination occurred, calculated based on the pre-determined target annual bonus amount and based on the number of days she was employed by the Company in the fiscal year during which her employment terminated compared to the total number of days in such fiscal year; - continued vesting of equity awards granted to her prior to the date of termination in the same manner as though she continued to be employed through the later of June 2023 and one year following the date of termination; and - Company-paid premiums under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), for her and her eligible dependents for up to the successive 18 months following the date of termination.

-For purposes of the Panuccio Agreement, the term "good reason" within the meaning of Section 409A of the Tax Code means (i) a material breach of the Panuccio Agreement by the Company, which breach, if curable, is not cured within 30 days after written notice specifying such breach, (ii) if Ms. Panuccio is required to be based and essentially render services in areas other than within 50 miles of the New York City metropolitan area or (iii) a material diminution in Ms. Panuccio's duties thereby diminishing her role.
+For purposes of the Panuccio Agreement, the term "good reason" generally means (i) a material breach of the Panuccio Agreement by the Company, which breach, if curable, is not cured within 30 days after written notice specifying such breach, (ii) if Ms. Panuccio is required to be based and primarily render services in areas other than within 50 miles of the New York City metropolitan area or (iii) a material diminution in Ms. Panuccio's duties thereby diminishing her role.
+If, following the completion of the term, Ms. Panuccio is not offered a new employment agreement on terms at least as favorable as those in the Panuccio Agreement and Ms. Panuccio is subsequently terminated without cause, she will be entitled to the benefits in the foregoing paragraph (using the same base salary and annual bonus target as in effect immediately prior to the expiration of the term of the Panuccio Agreement).